How to create an area chart

 In step 2, your data looks like this.
 You can see that Datawrapper correctly recognized your numbers as numbers (and not as text or dates) because they are colored in blue and are right-alined.
 To learn more about the Datawrapper's automatic recognition of data formats, visit this article.

-In this step, you see a first chart.
-It's probably a line chart.
-We want to change that.
-To do so, click on the "Area chart" symbol in the grid of available chart types:
+In the ''Visualize'' tab, click on the "Area chart" symbol in the grid of available chart types:

 You will now see an area chart, without a title, descriptions or customized colors.
-Maybe you want to further refine, annotate & define this chart.
-We cover these options for the area chart in a separate short tutorial found here.
+Next, we want to further refine, annotate & define this chart.
+We cover these options for the area chart in a separate tutorial found here.